About No Mow Lawn

 Prairie Nursery developed the original No Mow Lawn seed mix in 1994, as a sustainable alternative to the traditional high-resource-input lawn.
 A specially designed blend of fine fescue grasses, No Mow forms a lush green carpet of grass in full sun or partial shade.

 A cool-season lawn, No Mow grows during spring and fall, when the temperatures are cooler.
 Because of this cool-season growth, mowing twice a year is a popular approach – once in late spring when the seed heads appear, and then again in fall.
 The minimum height for mowing is 3.5 - 4 inches.
-Left un-mowed, the fine fescues in No Mow lay down and form a soft, attractive mat of deep green grass.
+Mowing shorter than the recommended height can damage and kill the fescue grasses.
+Left un-mowed, the fescues in No Mow will lay down and form a soft, attractive mat of deep green grass.
 Once established, No Mow is a slow growing, low maintenance lawn for large or small landscapes.

 No Mow Lawn: